 Value for Money 54%

-Careful now: Courchevel may be one of best resorts in the world for beginners and intermediates.
-But you’ll pay a premium for all those beautifully-groomed pistes.
+Careful now: Courchevel may be one of best ski resorts in the world for beginners and intermediates.
+But you’ll pay a premium for its beautifully-groomed, confidence-boosting pistes.

 Table of Contents

 - 1 Essential Advice for the Perfect Trip

 - 2 A Short Guide to the Skiing in Courchevel

 - 3 Ski Schools in Courchevel